 Three out of the top five brand spenders in the Food & Drink industry were in the top five of the 2020 report.
 Magic Spoon and Built Bar have joined the list in 2021, alongside GFuel, Hello Fresh, and Bang Energy.
 Together, these 5 brands gathered a total of 288 million views.

 Looking at the Food & Drink Industry across quarters, we can see an overall decrease on all fronts.
 It is clear, with the IMV at its peak in Q1 and at its lowest in Q4, that the brands in the industry utilized influencer marketing less towards the end of 2021.
 With the decrease in spend, there was also a decrease in views, reach and total videos.

 Top Food & Drink Spender Spotlight

 Just as it was in 2020, GFuel is the Tech Brand Spender Spotlight for 2021.
 The brand spent $18M on 781 videos, reaching an overall audience of 4.9B.
 GFuel’s IMV constitutes an impressive 27% of the total IMV for the Food & Drink Industry.

 Top Influencers: Food & Drink Industry

-Want to harness your biggest powerhouse users on YouTube?
-NeoReach has the software and data for your brand to unlock the most strategic influencer initiatives.
-Find out how the NeoReach Social Intelligence tool can help your band reap the benefits of influencer marketing.
+Ready to launch your most lucrative influencer marketing campaign ever?
+Are you prepared to go viral with your biggest powerhouse influencers on YouTube?
+Tensor Social has the software and data capabilities for your brand to tap into the most strategic influencer initiatives.
+Discover how Tensor Social can help your brand reap the benefits of influencer marketing.